-- The policy of Texas Wesleyan University is payment is due upon registration.
+- The policy of Texas Wesleyan University is payment is due upon registration., but no later than the due date posted.
 Therefore all tuition, fees, and other related costs should be paid at the Cashier's Office on the day registration takes place.
 If electing to use a payment plan, this should be activated on the day of registration.
 A $110.00 late fee is assessed to all students who re- register after being withdrawn for non-payment during late registration.

 - A student who has a past due account will have a financial hold placed on her/his student record.
 A financial hold will prevent student from obtaining transcript, registering for next term or particpating in graduation.
 Any student with an account more than 30 days past due may be withdrawn from classes.
 The student will remain responsible for all unpaid balances incurred.
 In the event an account becomes delinquent and is placed with an outside agency for collection, all collection and/or legal fees will be the responsibility of the student.